planetruby/gems/2020/18-dentaku.md

 #=> 20
 ```

-Okay, that's not hard and you could do the same with `eval` in Plain Ruby _(please don't it's unsafe!)_.
+Okay, that's not hard and you could do the same with `eval` in plain Ruby _(please don't it's unsafe!)_.
 Dentaku can do so much more, take this example:

 ```ruby
 calculator = Dentaku::Calculator.new